Align Tech profit tops estimates on strong Invisalign sales

-Dental products maker Align Technology Inc's (ALGN.O) quarterly results beat market estimates on strong sales of its teeth aligner product, Invisalign.
+Jan 30 Dental products maker Align Technology Inc's quarterly results beat market estimates on strong sales of its teeth aligner product, Invisalign.

 Align's shares jumped 8 percent to $31.53 in extended trading on Wednesday.